Steering and handling diagnostic guide

 Brake drag

-A sticking brake caliper can pull the car to one side.
+A sticking caliper or brake fault can drag one wheel and pull the car to one side.

 Suspension wear